epfl-ada/ada-2024-project-leszinzinsdelespace/README.md

         - Cleaning the time : for each one of the unfinished path with a timeout status : subtract 1800s (timeout time) to the duration
         - Merge the dataset properly to have a global overview with all graphs.
     - We determine a broad direction of exploration based on our initial findings.

 - **Step 2 - Data Exploration**
     - We initially decided to focus our attention on backtracking behavior, and therefore computed various statistics relative to backtracks.
 We also plotted different metrics with and without backtracks.
     - By diving in deeper, we discover many missing links (”soybean” to “bean”), and, as it turns out, goal articles that do not exist at all (”Christmas”), therefore sending the player on a wild-goose chase and leading to extreme frustration and many consecutive dead-ends.

 - **Step 3 - Analyzing User Frustration Patterns of Behavior, Building a Semantic Distance Matrix and Finding Missing Links**
     - We use our analysis of backtracking behavior to analyze how players get closer or further away from their target article, and how their frustration manifests itself through their navigation behavior.
     - We use semantic distance computation using OpenAI’s model.
 We first compared SentenceBERT, CLIP and GloVe’s performance to choose the model that best suited our needs, and OpenAI’s model gave the most coherent results.
 We used this model to evaluate how when users change pages by clicking forward or backwards they shorten or lengthen the semantic distance.
 This combined with the actual shortest path provided indicates differences between the way users perceive connections and how the articles are truly connected.

-- **Step 4 - Linking User Frustration to Semantic Distances**
+- **Step 4 - Semantic Analysis: Linking User Frustration to Semantic Distances**
-    - We to further explore user frustration and precisely compute statistics relative to what makes players give up using information from unfinished paths and combining them with the evolution of the semantic distance to the target article (at what point was the maximum cosine similarity reached).
+    - Explored user frustration and precisely computed statistics relative to what makes players give up using information from unfinished paths and combined them with the evolution of the semantic distance to the target article (at what point was the maximum cosine similarity reached).
 This would potentially allow us to know why each unfinished path remained unfinished, which could be useful for players as well as for the creators of the game.
+    - Compared different embedding models (BERT, GloVe, OpenAI)
+    - Created semantic distance matrix for all article pairs
+    - Visualized article relationships using t-SNE dimensionality reduction

-- **Step 5 - Fixing Missing Links**
+- **Step 5 - Network Optimization: Fixing Missing Links**
     - To address the issue of missing links in Wikispeedia, we used a semantic similarity-based approach and an iterative algorithm in order to contribute to a better experience of the game and a lower frustration of players.
 We used an approach based on semantic similarity computation, where each article was represented as a vector in semantic space.
-We used cosine similarity to measure conceptual proximity between articles and identify isolated articles - Articles not connected to the main network but showing high semantic similarity to articles in the main cluster were identified as isolated. - At each step, we selected the isolated article with the highest semantic similarity to any article in the main cluster.
+We used cosine similarity to measure conceptual proximity between articles and identify isolated articles
+    - Articles not connected to the main network but showing high semantic similarity to articles in the main cluster were identified as isolated.
+    - At each step, we selected the isolated article with the highest semantic similarity to any article in the main cluster.
 A link was added between the isolated article and the most similar article in the main cluster.
 The isolated article, along with any articles already connected to it, was integrated into the main cluster.
 This process was repeated until all articles were connected to the main network.
 Using this method, we added 525 carefully chosen links, bridging semantic gaps and making navigation smoother and less frustrating for users.
+    - Developed criteria for adding new links based on:
+     - Semantic similarity (cosine similarity > 0.5)
+     - Article name appearances in content
+   - Iteratively connected isolated articles to main network
+   - Validated new connections through semantic analysis

 - **Step 6 - Building the Final Narrative**
-    - Using all the data relating to backtracking behavior and frustration in general, plus our solution to reduce the frustration of players, we build a datastory around missing semantic links and the dark side of Wikispeedia: links that are mysteriously missing from an article where they most definitely should be present, goal articles that do not exist at all, shortest paths that have little to do with the logical and intuitive connection between concepts, plus a solution to contribute to a better and less frustated experience
+    - Using all the data relating to backtracking behavior and frustration in general, plus our solution to reduce the frustration of players, we build a datastory around missing semantic links and the dark side of Wikispeedia: links that are mysteriously missing from an article where they most definitely should be present, goal articles that do not exist at all, shortest paths that have little to do with the logical and intuitive connection between concepts, plus a solution to contribute to a better and less frustated experience.

 - **Step 7 - Wrapping up**
     - Final changes: cleaning the project repository and finalizing the results webpage.

 ## Organization within the team

 - Albert & Hugo - Data Exploration and Cleaning, Semantic distance analysis, computing the semantic distance matrix, fixing missing links parts.
+Connection addition algorithm design.
-- Elena - Visualization, building the narrative, final webpage design, wrapping Up.
+- Elena - Visualizations, building the narrative.
+Final results webpage design and development.
-- Khadija - Data exploration, evaluating the performance of different models, cleaning of the code,
+- Khadija - Data exploration, evaluating the performance of different models, cleaning of the code.
 - Tania - Link between hormonal paths and their leading to frustration, backtracks, and giving up on the game.
 Webpage redaction.

 | Team Member/Step | 1 | 2 | 3 | 4 | 5 | 6 | 7 |